The Bankrate promise

 1. Getting preapproved

 Your very first step — even before you start looking for a home — is to get preapproved for a mortgage.
-To determine whether you’re preapproved, a lender will review your financial information, such as your income and your debts, and run a credit check.
+To determine whether to preapprove you, a lender will review your financial profile, such as your income and your debts, and run a credit check.

 2. Income and asset verification